 Toronto's education system is primarily recognized as one of the best in the world.
 Home to the world-famous University of Toronto, OCAD University, Ryerson University, and York University, the opportunity to further your education or provide a world-class education for your children is right outside your front door.

-The great idea is to look into what schools in Toronto fulfill your educational needs and ensure you have found the right place before you move to Toronto.
+A great idea is to look into what schools in Toronto fulfill your educational needs and ensure you have found the right place before you move to Toronto.

-Unique Immigration Visas to Toronto
+Immigrate to Toronto

 As the capital of Ontario, Toronto has many unique pathways for a visa via the Ontario Immigrant Nominee Program.
 Those looking to move to Toronto can increase their chances of getting permanent residency via one of Ontario's specific immigration pathways.
 Some of these programs are: